microsoft/WSL-DistroLauncher/README.md

-# Xebian
+# WLinux

 A Linux distro optimized for WSL based on Debian stable.

+## Features Overview

 - Optimized for use with Windows Subsystem for Linux on Windows 10.
-- Out-of-the-box support for external Windows X clients, I recommend [X410](https://www.microsoft.com/store/productId/9NLP712ZMN9Q).
+- Out-of-the-box support for external Windows X clients, such as [X410](https://www.microsoft.com/store/productId/9NLP712ZMN9Q).
-- Several useful packages pre-installed, including git and python3.
+- Several useful packages are pre-installed, including git and python3.
+Additional packages can be easily installed via the apt package management system.
-- Removes unnecessary packages, such as systemd and iptables.
+- A handful of unnecessary packages, such as systemd and iptables, have been removed to improve stability and security.
-- Easily install the following popular packages:
+- Scripts to easily install the following popular applications:
     - Visual Studio Code `$ sudo /opt/installcode.sh`
     - Google Chrome `$ sudo /opt/installchrome.sh`

+## Project Progress

+Completed:
+    - Custom Linux distro image based on Debian stretch build working.
+    - Custom create-targz.sh script forked from Debian's upstream version.
+    - Custom /etc/os-release for Xebian.
+    - Custom /etc/profile optimized for WSL.
+    - Custom /etc/apt/sources.list for Xebian.
+    - Scripts to install popular software:
+        - Google Chrome
+        - Microsoft Virtual Studio Code
+    - Support for Windows X clients (via settings in /etc/profile)
+    - Pre-install git and python3.
+    - Remove systemd and iptables.
+To Do:
+    - Complete branding.
+    - Complete Windows app containerization.
+    - Additional scripts planned:
+        - Oracle Java
+        - Anaconda

 ## Background

-Xebian is a community Linux distro optimized for use on Windows Subsystem for Linux (WSL).
-While other distros are availablw for WSL, this is the first Linux distro specifically intended for use on WSL.
+WLinux is a  Linux distro optimized for use on Windows Subsystem for Linux (WSL).
+While other distros are availablw for WSL, this is the first Linux distro specifically designed for use on WSL.
 A number of enhancements are enabled by default and additional improvements are planned.

-Xebian is open-source.
+Xebian is open-source and based on the stable Debian release.
 Development occurs on GitHub.
 Pull requests, forks, and issue reports are welcomed.
 A paid version of Xebian is planned for the Microsoft Store to support ongoing development.

 Note: There are no .iso or .img files available for Xebian, only a tar.gz image for use on Windows Subsystem for Linux.

-## Naming

-Xebian is a portmanteau of [Xenix](https://en.wikipedia.org/wiki/Xenix), a version of UNIX® distributed by Microsoft, and [Debian](https://www.debian.org/)®, the Linux distro upon which Xebian is based.

-NOTE: Xebian is not endorsed by the Debian Project or Microsoft.

 ## Components